 Those looking for a quick website builder that can get you online in a matter of minutes should definitely consider Jimdo.
 It’s easy to use if you’re starting from scratch, but the Dolphin AI ensures you can get online with little to no leg work.

-For a few more options on website builders, make sure to check out our other website builder reviews.
 Additionally, you could venture into a CMS like WordPress using a web host.
 Check out our list of the best web hosting providers to learn more about going this route.

 What do you think of Jimdo?
 Let us know in the comments below and, as always, thanks for reading.